LCAS/tips-and-tricks/wiki/Jetson-Oddities-and-Tutorials.md

   - A computer running Docker
 - The GUI tool makes changes to your host operating system, it is not recommended to use it
   - The Docker container is the best way.
 It has a fancy ncurses CLI, it's reasonably easy to use
-  - Download the SDK docker image https://developer.nvidia.com/sdk-manager
+  - Download the SDK docker image: https://developer.nvidia.com/sdk-manager
   - Follow [this tutorial on the NVIDIA website](https://docs.nvidia.com/sdk-manager/docker-containers/index.html)
   - See commands under ["Additional Considerations"](https://docs.nvidia.com/sdk-manager/docker-containers/index.html#additional-considerations), copy-pasted to [Appendix A: Example commands to flash JetPack](#appendix-a-example-commands-to-flash-jetpack-62-onto-orion-agx-64gb)
 - [This page](https://docs.nvidia.com/jetson/jetpack/install-setup/index.html) contains all the packages the JetPack should have installed.
 The SDK manager utility does not always finish doing this, so fill in the missing components under the command `jetson-release`